-AAAS 101 Afro-Caribbean Dance (same as PE 116)
+AAAS 101 Afro-American and Afro-Caribbean Dance (same as PE 116)

-Preparation of the body through conditioning exercises and dance sequences to perform ethnic dance forms from Africa and the Caribbean.
+Preparation of the body through conditioning exercises and dance sequences to perform ethnic dance forms from Africa, the Caribbean and the United States.
 Examination of African, French and Spanish sources.
 Students may choose a field trip to a professional performance or examine dance forms more closely by composing a dance sequence using ethnic materials from class.

-AAAS 102 Contemporary Afro-American Dance
+AAAS 102 Afro-American Theatre